• Skip to primary navigation

 We earn a commission if you make a purchase, at no additional cost to you.

-• Guys who prefer the kind of slouchy chukkas you can wear with shorts.
+• They’re not slouchy chukkas you can wear with shorts.

 Idrese boots are all handmade in Spain at the Same workshop as Ferragamo & Louis Vuitton.
 So you know your wide sized boots are going to be decent and a great value.